 Click onto the sections below for further details on the Romney Marsh Partnership:

-Cllr Paul Thomas - New Chairperson of the Romney Marsh Partnership
+Cllr Paul Thomas - Chairperson of the Romney Marsh Partnership

 Councillor Paul Thomas

-We are delighted to announce that Cllr Paul Thomas has been appointed as new Chairperson of the Romney Marsh Partnership.
-This appointment comes at a pivotal moment for the partnership as we embark on an exciting phase of project delivery.
+Cllr Paul Thomas is the Chairperson for the Romney Marsh Partnership.
+This appointment comes at a pivotal moment for the partnership as we embark on an exciting phase of project delivery in the next 3 years.

 Working closely with our valued stakeholders, the partnership is committed to driving key projects that will create a vibrant and economically sustainable future for the area.
 This is an important time for us as we strive to deliver initiatives that will have a positive impact on the local economy.